kortnevdmitriy/Flutter-Trial/README.md

-# yardenahcapital
+# Yardenah Capital

-A new Flutter application.
+A new Financial Analysis Android and iOS App using Flutter.

 ## Getting Started